htw-projekt-p2p-volltextsuche/docs/docs/fulltext-search/get_started.md

 in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md#hocon-human-optimized-config-object-notation)
 notation.
 It's also possible to override the *application.conf* by java system properties or environment variables.

-Environment variables need to be prefixed by `CONFIG_FORCE_` except there is an *env-alias* specified for the property.
+Environment variables need to be prefixed by `CONFIG_FORCE_` except if there is an *env-alias* specified for the property.

 **They will be evaluated in following order** (starting from the highest priority):